amydst/Pediactric-HC-Deserts/README.md

 ### **Hypothesis:**
 **-Poverty Rate:** Zip codes with lower poverty levels will have less kids per doctor.
+    What we found: The relationship is weak, only 5.14% of the variance of the Ratio of Kids per Doctor can be attributed to the Poverty rate but, with a p-value of 3.17 x 10⁻¹²,  it is significant.
+In other words,  the relationship, even though it is small, is not due to chance.

 **-Family Median Income:** Zip codes with higher family median income will have less kids per doctor.
+    What we found: Similar to Poverty Rate, the relationship is weak, R-squared is only 0.080, but it is not due to chance, since we got a p-value of  < 0.000

 **-Population Density:** Higher density zip codes will have less kids per doctor.
+    What we found: With a R-squared value of 0.00009 and a p-value of 0.770, we cannot reject the null-hypothesis, meaning the very weak relationship between these two variables is most likely due to chance.

 **-Insurance coverage:**  Zip codes with higher insurance coverage will have less kids per doctor.
+    What we found: Very similarly than with Population density, we cannot reject the null-hypothesis for this variable, we got a R-squared value of 0.00009 and a p-value of 0.771

 ### **How to use and interact with the project:**